lucaspulliese/lucaspulliese/README.md

 - 👯 I like to help people who are starting into the development world.
 - 💬 Ask me about anything you want.

-You can read more about my in my [website](https://lucaspulliese.com/).
+You can read more about me in my [website](https://lucaspulliese.com/).

 ## &#x1f4c8; My GitHub Stats